 Spectrum of Housing Options

 When I was growing up, Ballard was home to an economically diverse community.
-If we don’t want to be a city only millionaires can afford to live in, we need a wider array of housing options, from ADUs and DADUs to duplexes and triplexes.
+If we want to be a city everyone can live in, we need a wider array of housing options, from ADUs and DADUs to duplexes and triplexes.

 Protecting our Environment